 2 cups of mashed fig preserves (homemade or store-bought)

 1/2 cup of chopped pecans

 1 – In a saucepan, combine all ingredients except vanilla.

 3 – Remove from heat and stir in vanilla.

 Sift all of the dry ingredients together.
 In a separate bowl, whisk together the oil, eggs, buttermilk, and vanilla.
 Stir in preserves and pecans.
 Add the sifted dry ingredients, and mix well.
 Pour batter into a greased and floured Bundt or angel food pan and bake at 350 for about an hour (test with a toothpick).
 Let the cake cool for 20 minutes then remove from the pan.
 Pour warm glaze over the cake.
 Serves 12.

 Photo: Norwood Themes, via Unsplash

 © All Rights Reserved.
 Check out my book, Stone Motel – Memoirs of a Cajun Boy, where I mention more food and how it played a part in our lives.
 This recipe is from the companion cookbook: “Fix Me A Plate!”
-Please FOLLOW me! (form is at the bottom of this page).
+Please Subscribe! (via the oval -shaped red button on this page).